-Wellcare’s website does not offer all the bells and whistles of other top providers.
-It is scant on resources and tricky to navigate.
+Wellcare’s website does not offer all the bells and whistles of some of the other plans.
+It doesn't offer much information and it's not easy to find what you need.
 The company only has one mobile app that allows basic functions like storing a digital copy of your Medicare card.
-It’s good for offering plans to those who use tier 1 and tier 2 drugs or who just need prescription drug coverage to avoid penalties.
+It could be a good plan for those who use tier 1 and tier 2 drugs or who just need drug coverage to avoid penalties.

-If you choose one of these low-cost plans and later require medications that have a deductible, you can change plans without penalty during a Medicare enrollment period.
+If you choose one of these low-cost plans and later require drugs that have a deductible, you can change plans without penalty during the Medicare enrollment period.

 Best for No Deductible : Aetna

-The SilverScript Plus plan has no deductible at all, and copays of just $2 on tier 2 drugs.
-You’ll pay $69.52 per month for the plan, so it makes sense to do the math on your prescription costs.
+The SilverScript Plus plan has no deductible at all and copays of just $2 on tier 2 drugs.
+You’ll pay $69.52 per month for the plan, so it makes sense to do the math on your drug costs.

 Aetna works with a network of 65,000 pharmacies, with CVS and CVS Caremark being the preferred providers.
-Finding a pharmacy and comparing medication costs online is easy.
-By signing up for a CVS Caremark account, you can set up automatic premium payments, check the formulary, get accurate prescription pricing, and find options to save money on your prescription drugs.
+Finding a pharmacy and looking up your drug costs online is easy.
+By signing up for a CVS Caremark account, you can set up automatic premium payments, check the formulary, get drug pricing, and find options to save money on your drugs.

-Aetna has high CMS ratings of at least 3.5 stars for all its Medicare Plan D plans.
-Ratings vary not only with state, but also with county.
-Many of them recieve 4 or more stars.
+Aetna has high CMS ratings of at least 3.5 stars for all its Part D plans.
+Ratings vary with state and county.
+Many of them receive 4 or more stars.

 How to Shop and Compare the Best Medicare Part D Plans